-The 2000 UNCTAD Study on Tax Incentives and Foreign Investment (UNCTAD p.
-28 2000) provides an answer to the question above:
+The 2000 UNCTAD Study on Tax Incentives and Foreign Direct Investment provides an answer to the question above:

-In order to assess the full tax treatment of FDI, it is necessary to look into the way home countries tax the income generated in host countries.
-Where an investor is subject to tax under a residence-based principle, the introduction of a tax incentive such as a tax holiday reduces or eliminates tax credit in host country.
+"In order to assess the full tax treatment of FDI [foreign direct investment], it is necessary to look into the way home countries tax the income generated in host countries.
+Where an investor is subject to tax under a residence-based principle, the introduction of a tax incentive such as a tax holiday reduces or eliminates tax credit in the host country.
 It has the effect of increasing the tax revenues in the home country dollar for dollar.
 For an investor, the total tax burden remains unchanged, negating the benefits of tax incentives.
-Tax incentives simply result in the transfer of tax revenues from the host country treasury to the home country treasury.
+Tax incentives simply result in the transfer of tax revenues from the host country treasury."38

-Here is a simple example.
-Assume that the corporate tax rate in South Africa is 30% and the corporate tax rate in the U.S. is 35% and that a U.S. corporation investments directly in a business in South Africa.
-If the South African business generates \$1 million in profits and repatriates the profits to the United States, the South Africa Revenue Service would collect \$300,000 in taxes and the U.S. Internal Revenue Service would collect \$50,000 (the U.S.

-would impose a 35% tax on the foreign income but then allow a foreign tax credit for the \$300,000 tax paid to the South African government).
-Now assume that the South African government provided a tax holiday for this investment in South Africa.
-While the South African tax liability on the \$1 million profits would be reduced to zero, the U.S. tax liability would be increased from \$50,000 to \$350,000 (The 35% U.S. tax without any reduction for foreign income taxes paid).
-While the aggregate tax liability of the U.S. investor remained the same, the South African tax incentive results in an effective transfer of \$300,000 from the South African government to the U.S. government.
+The following is a simple example, on the assumption that the corporate tax rate in South Africa is 30 per cent and the corporate tax rate in the United States is 35 per cent and that a United States corporation invests directly in a business in South Africa.
+If the South African business generates US\$1 million in profits and repatriates the profits to the United States, the South Africa Revenue Service would collect US\$300,000 in taxes and the United States Internal Revenue Service would collect US\$50,000 (the United States would impose a 35 per cent tax on the foreign income but then allow a foreign tax credit for the US\$300,000 tax paid to the South African Government).
+On the further assumption that the South African Government provided a tax holiday for this investment in South Africa while the South African tax liability on the US \$1 million profits would be reduced to zero, the United States tax liability would be increased from US\$50,000 to US\$350,000 (the 35 per cent United States tax without any reduction for foreign income taxes paid).
+While the aggregate tax liability of the United States investor remained the same, the South African tax incentive results in an effective transfer of US\$300,000 from the South African Government to the United States Government.

 To address this concern, tax sparing provisions are often included in treaties between developed countries and developing countries.
-These provisions generally treat any source tax country tax that but for the tax incentive would have been paid as foreign taxes paid for purposes of computing the tax liability in country of residence.
-These tax sparing provisions ensure that investor gets tax benefit from tax incentives (rather than the investor's home government).
+These provisions generally treat any source country tax that, but for the tax incentive, would have been treated as foreign taxes paid for purposes of computing the tax liability in the country of residence.
+These tax sparing provisions ensure that the investor gets the tax benefit from tax incentives (rather than the investor's home government).